hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 # Launch the first container

-Now, let's try to launch a container.
-To complete this tutorial, you need some free credits or [setup the payment method](https://console.hyper.sh/billing/credit).

 ### 1. Pull the image

 The first step is to pull the image.
 However, instead of downloading to your local laptop, `hyper pull` will pull the image to your account at Hyper.sh.